York’s mascot at the event serving free bottles of water. Photo Credit: Mondell Sealy

-The students from The Learning Center donated 2,455 dollars to the movement, said McCauley.
+The students from the Learning Center donated $2,455 to the movement, McCauley added.

-McCauley gave away free bottled water, and she sticked four golden tickets in four bottles of water.
+The event started at 10 a.m. and ended at 8:30 p.m.
+McCauley gave away free bottled water, sticking four golden tickets on four of the bottles.

-“The person who grabs the bottle water with a golden ticket will get a free give away such as a Geico cozy water bottle holder, a glass with York’s 50th anniversary logo, a York College logo bookmark and many other items,” said McCauley.
+“The person who grabs the bottle with a golden ticket will get a free giveaway such as a Geico cozy water bottle holder, a glass with York’s 50th anniversary logo, a York College logo bookmark and many other items,” said McCauley.

-In addition, she was selling York College red polo shirts for 25 dollars, and anyone who spent or donated 10 dollars or more was entered into a raffle to win gifts like Panera Bread and Red Lobster gift cards, movie passes to Alamo Drafthouse, and many other prizes.
+She was also selling York College red polo shirts for $25, and anyone who spent or donated $10 or more was entered into a raffle to win gifts like Panera Bread and Red Lobster gift cards, movie passes to Alamo Drafthouse, and many other prizes.

 “I would like to encourage students to donate, but I know it may be difficult for them,” said McCauley.

-At the atrium, there was also a York charitable wall with many “Ys” taped on that counted for each donation a student or faculty made, said McCauley.
+In the atrium, there was also a York charitable wall with “Ys” taped up for each donation a student or faculty member made, said McCauley.

 “I don’t want to be like, ‘you have to give 10 dollars or more,’” said McCauley.
 “If people want to donate less than that, I’ll accept it.”